 - S - Static analysis

 - V - Valgrind build and test jobs; these jobs create valgrind-compatible builds and run a small set of valgrind tests on them.

 These jobs are scheduled after a build job has successfully produced a build and uploaded it to ftp.mozilla.org.
 These test jobs can sometimes run even if a build job fails, if the build job failed during 'make check'.

 See the full list of tests at the Mozilla Automated Testing page.

 All performance tests run in Buildbot and displayed in Treeherder are run using the Talos framework, and denoted by the letter T. These jobs are scheduled at the same time as the correctness jobs.
 Talos is used to execute several suites for desktop Firefox and Firefox for Android; these suites are denoted using lower-case letters, e.g., T(c d g1 o s tp).

 For a list of tests, see the Mozilla Automated Testing page.

-The Talos indicators in Treeherder appear green if the job successfully completed; to see the performance data generated by the jobs, you need to click on the graphserver or datazilla links that appear in Treeherder's lower pane when clicking the Talos job.
+The Talos indicators in Treeherder appear green if the job successfully completed; to see the performance data generated by the jobs, click on the performance tab of the job details panel that pops up when you click on a job in Treeherder.

 Each Talos suite contains a set of tests or pages, some of these in turn have sub-tests.
 Each test is executed multiple times to produce a number of data replicates.
-The Talos harness produces a single number per test (typically the median of all the replicates excluding the first 1-5) and reports these to graphserver.
-Thus graphserver can be used to monitor course-grained performance metrics over time.
-Talos also reports all its raw data to Datazilla, which can be used to examine performance metrics in higher detail.
+The Talos harness produces a single number per test (typically the median of all the replicates excluding the first 1-5), which are stored in Treeherder's database, and are accessible via the Perfherder interface.

 Other Performance Systems